ardi69/pyload/docs/write_addons.rst

 Providing status information
 ----------------------------
-Your addon can store information in a ``dict`` that can easily be retrievied via the :class:`Api <module.Api.Api>`.
+Your addon can store information in a ``dict`` that can easily be retrievied via the :class:`Api <pyload.Api.Api>`.

 Just store everything in ``self.info``. ::

-    from module.plugins.Addon import Addon
+    from pyload.plugins.Addon import Addon

     class YourAddon(Addon):
         """